ICWG members and European Schoolnet staff at the latest meeting of the group in October 2023 to discuss the work programme for the coming period

-The Interactive Classroom Working Group (ICWG) set up in 2013 is one of four current European Schoolnet working groups.
-The aim of the Interactive Classroom Working Group is to enable Ministries of Education to explore common areas of concern, share experience, and address policy challenges related to the integration of a wide range of technologies in classroom and their impact on teaching and learning.
-It explores every year different topics such as the pedagogical use of mobile devices and K-12 cloud services, Personalized learning, Bring your own device (BYOD) or Designing learning spaces.
+The Interactive Classroom Working Group (ICWG) was set up in 2013 and is one of European Schoolnet’s standing working groups.
+The ICWG’s aim is to enable education authorities to explore common areas of concern, share experience, address policy challenges related to the integration of a wide range of technologies in classrooms, and investigate their impact on teaching and learning.
+Every year, it explores different topics connected to the priorities and interests of its members.

 Practical guidance to school leaders and teachers that wish to create their own learning labs or to adapt their learning spaces in other innovative ways.
 Available in EN.

 Practical advice and support to schools on how to develop and adapt learning spaces to facilitate the innovative use of ICT and collaborative approaches to teaching and learning.
 Available in EN, IT and ES.

 Two guides have been published to provide guidance for school leaders and IT administrators: "BYOD - Technical Advice for School Leaders and IT Administrators" (2017), including four pocket guides, and "BYOD - A guide for school leaders" (2015)